 Although price increases are partly a reflection of generally favourable economic growth, long-term increases in inflation can be worrying for an individual, and for a good reason.
 Inflation directly impacts your personal finances, creating limits for personal budgets and spending.
 But what happens when you need some extra cash on hand, and should you be taking out a personal loan during high inflation rates?

-This blog covers everything you need to know about taking out a personal loan during inflation, including whether you should do it, what the benefits are and what to look out for.
+This blog covers everything you need to know about taking out a personal loan when inflation rates are high, including the cost of it, whether you should do it, what the benefits are and what to look out for.

 Do you need a personal loan?